zcourts/higgs/src/main/scala/info/crlog/higgs/protocols/boson/README.md

 Both key and value can be empty.
 If either are empty then a type is still required followed by a size of 0.
 If the type is set to null then no size is required.

+#### POLO
+A POLO contains a __unordered__ set of fields.
+These fields have a name and a value.
+Field names are strings and values can be any valid Boson data type.
+In languages that are not type safe this is the same as a boson map.

+1. To write a POLO, first write the type
+2. followed by the total number of elements in the POLO.
+3. Next, write each field name according to the rules for its type
+4. Immediately after each field name write the value for the field according to the rules for its type.

+Values can be empty but not names.
+If a field name is empty, skip and do not serialize.
+If a value is empty then a type is still required followed by a size of 0.
+If the type is set to null then no size is required.

 RPC Serialization
 ---